pvsone/opa-ext-authz/kuma/docker-compose/README.md

 # Kuma with OPA on Docker Compose

-Run the [OPA Envoy Authorization](https://www.openpolicyagent.org/docs/latest/envoy-authorization/) tutorial using Docker Compose
+Run the [OPA Envoy Authorization](https://www.openpolicyagent.org/docs/latest/envoy-authorization/) tutorial using Kuma and Docker Compose

 ## Prerequisites